cespare/gost/README.md

 ## Key Format

 Gost message keys are formed from printable ascii characters with a few restrictions, listed below.
-The maximum size of a message is 10Kb; this sets the only limit on key length.
+The maximum size of an accepted UDP packet (which usually contains one message but may contain several separated by `\n`) is 10Kb; this sets the only limit on key length.

 source char |             converted to              | reason
 ------------|---------------------------------------|-------